 This post is sponsored by Simply Potatoes.
 All opinions are my own.

 When I set about making this recipe for French Onion Potatoes, I had honestly forgotten my love for all things French Onion.
-You wouldn’t think that would happen, what with all the recipes featuring this flavor combination over the years.
+You wouldn’t think that would happen, what with all the recipes featuring this flavor combination over the years, like my French Onion Grilled Cheese.
 But happen, it did.

 When I was thinking about recreating a potato recipe for the holidays, my mind went right to French Onion flavors.
-Of course, I’ll always serve mashed potatoes in any form, but I think it’s good to have two potato options, just in case.
+Of course, I’ll always serve mashed potatoes in any form (such as my Crispy Oven Roasted Smashed Potatoes), but I think it’s good to have two potato options, just in case.
 Around my family anyway, no potato will go to waste!

 So, with this flavor palate in mind, I decided to test this recipe well before any family gathering.
 Turns out…it turned out!
 In spades!
 While we devoured it with dinner the other night and the kids and hubs are already asking if I can make it AGAIN before Thanksgiving.
 Odds are looking pretty good for that one, as it is as easy to make as it is good to eat, thanks to a little help from Simply Potatoes Diced Potatoes.